modenero/jetcrypto-api-sandbox/README.md

-# JetCrypto Mock API Server
+# JetCrypto API Sandbox

-JetCrypto Mock API Server; used for development purposes ONLY.
+JetCrypto API Sandbox; used for development purposes ONLY.